uken/DRL/README.md

+## Setup

+A small example exists under `examples/test.html`

+We've been running a simple http server with python and loading this file directly.
+A simple node server Pull Request would be greatly appreciated :)

+Anyways, to use our approach, follow these steps:

+1. cd into the directory where this repo is saved
+2. run `python -m SimpleHTTPServer`
+3. in a browser, hit `localhost:8000/examples/test.html`

 #Overview
 #####What This Library Is
 This library exposes an API allowing purely functional WebGL rendering.
 It allows the creation of reusable components and provides a collection of ‘building blocks’ for representing WebGL primitives as stateless functions.